renpy/renpy/sphinx/source/text.rst

         show trebuchet
         g "Looks like they're{fast} playing with their trebuchet again."

+    If present, the {fast} tag will cause voice to be sustained from the previous line.

 .. text-tag:: nw

     The no-wait tag is a self-closing tag that causes the current line